 Lunch: try out one of the two branches of the Meštiansky Pivovar brewery.
 While you’re in the neighbourhood of the Dunajská establishment, if you want to try the famous garlic soup you’ll need to head back across the Old Town to the other one on Drevená.

 Afternoon: walk to the north-west side of the Old Town up to the Slavín war memorial.
 Take some time to soak in the peaceful atmosphere and enjoy the city view.
 If you like, also take another half-hour walk across to the Slovak Radio Building.
 You’ll still have a bit of time to spare, so why not try a couple of bars and cafés back in the Old Town?
+Alternatively, take the Soviet era and post-communist tour in the afternoon.

 Dinner: back in Old Town, go to Flag Ship on Námestie SNP.
 From the outside it looks pretty small, but inside you’ll walk into a vast restaurant set inside an old theatre.
 Try out the Slovakian sharing platter for some local specialities.

-Day three: Devín Castle and brewery tour
+Day 3: Devín Castle and brewery tour / day trip

 Morning: start slowly and take the 29 bus out to Devín Castle, aiming to get there around 10–11am.
 A couple of hours is plenty of time to explore the old ruins.